Composer and musician Will Healy explores ways in which to survive and overcome oppression through his emotive work reflecting on Ecclesiastes 4:1-2.

-Composed and Performed by Will Healy, 2017.
+Composed and Performed By

 Given how much has changed over the last 2,000 years, it is always fascinating to read Bible passages that are relevant to the modern world.
 In Ecclesiastes 4:1-2, Solomon reflects upon sorrow and inequity, and in doing so he reveals a universal truth about being human–we all long for someone to comfort us.
 To this day, not only is there still the pain and inequality that Solomon is describing, there is also that same desire for someone to alleviate the pain inherent in human existence.
 Solomon is so pained by this that he praises the dead for being dead.